KxSystems/docs/docs/wp/blockchain/index.md

-Since the block height begins from a value of 0 and increases in increments of 1 for each new block, we can repeatedly call the above functions starting from and index of 0 and working up to the latest block.
+Since the block height begins from a value of 0 and increases in increments of 1 for each new block, we can repeatedly call the above functions starting from an index of 0 and working up to the latest block.
 Below is an example script showing how this can be implemented using the above functions in combination.